SzyMm0n/SzyMm0n/README.md

 <h1 align="center">Hello there 👋, I'm Simon</h1>
 <h3 align="center">A student driven by the chance of improvement.</h3>

+- 🔭 I’m currently studying IT at Warsaw University of Life Sciences

 - 🌱 I’m currently learning **Python / Flask /**

 - 🤝 I’m looking for help with **developing my porfolio and gaining experience**